 Traditional litigation is often very expensive.
 Prosecution clients who lose are frequently expected to pay the other party’s lawyer charges as well.
 Mediation costs undeniably less in light of the fact that the emphasis is on seeking a positive resolution and not “defeating” the opposite side.

 Top 3 Benefits Of Conciliation

 The parties can pick the timing, language, structure, and content of the conciliation proceedings.

 The parties are allowed to choose their conciliator.

 Because of the casual and adaptable nature of conciliation proceedings, they can be led in a time and cost-efficient manner.

-If you would like to learn more about mediation or conciliation services, contact us today, and we can schedule a consultation.
+If you would like to learn more about mediation or conciliation services, contact us today at Approved Dispute Resolution, and we can schedule a consultation.